statsd/statsd/docs/metric_types.md

         [ { metric: 'foo', bins: [] },
           { metric: '', bins: [ 50, 100, 150, 200, 'inf'] } ]

+Statsd also maintains a counter for each timer metric.
+The 3rd field specifies the sample rate for this counter (in this example @0.1).
+The field is optional and defaults to 1.

 Note: